bstefansen/TributePage/README.md

 # Tribute Page

-A tribute to the greatest influencer of metal.
+A tribute to one of the greatest influencers of metal.

 <a target="_blank" href="https://bstefansen.github.io/TributePage/">Link</a>